dart-lang/site-www/src/server/c-interop-native-extensions.md

 If you need to call existing code written in C or C++, see [C & C++ interop using FFI](/server/c-interop).

-This deprecation does not affect use-cases where Dart VM is embedded as library into another application.
-The Dart Embedding API (as defined in [`include/dart_api.h`] header) remains supported for such use cases.
-The Dart team currently does not provide any guides on how to embed the Dart VM into your application, however there are [examples] maintained by the community which demonstrate the necessary glue code.
+This deprecation does not affect use-cases where the Dart VM is embedded as a library into another application.
+The Dart Embedding API (as defined in the [`include/dart_api.h`][] header) remains supported for such use cases.
+The Dart team currently does not provide any guidelines on how to embed the Dart VM into your application, however there are [examples][] maintained by the community which demonstrate the necessary glue code.
 {{site.alert.end}}

 [`include/dart_api.h`]:  https://github.com/dart-lang/sdk/blob/master/runtime/include/dart_api.h